Discovering the Mt Haleakala Sunrise

 Before You’re Visit to Haleakala National Park

-If you planned to do the 7 sacred pools and other hiking around Mt Haleakala, plan to do this within 3 days of each other this way your receipt is valid.
+If you plan to do the 7 sacred pools and other hiking around Mt Haleakala, plan to do this within 3 days of each other this way, your receipt is valid.
 I must note, that we did not (lesson learned) however they told us for $5 dollars we can use that receipt towards a year pass to the park(not sure if this is always the case).

 Additionally, I’d suggest reading these important 6 Sunrise Mt.
 Haleakala things to know.

 Another lesson learned was the reservation process.
 We just assumed like the rest of our ventures in Hawaii, we can just show up…NOPE.
 Luckily we spoke with the front desk at the beginning of our stay!